basiljilani/FinTech-Pulse-Network-BLOG/docs/AI_INTEGRATION.md

 # AI Integration Documentation

 ## Overview
 This document outlines the integration of the AI chatbot functionality in the FinTech Pulse Network application.
-The integration uses the Vext API for handling chat interactions and implements a real-time chat interface.
+The integration uses the DeepSeek API to provide an empowering financial coaching experience, combining practical financial advice with motivational support.

 ## Technical Stack
 - Frontend: React with TypeScript
-- API Integration: Vext API
+- AI Integration: DeepSeek Chat API
 - UI Components: Framer Motion for animations, Lucide React for icons
 - State Management: React useState hooks